JGamma2/ChipFactory/README.md

 Ok this whole backlog has gone completely off the rails.
 You can tell I have no idea how to use a backlog.
 This is useless but I love it.
+Alright the Sidebar mennu (as I'm calling it now) is done.